Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Tucked away in the Normandy countryside, this quiet village was Claude Monet’s home for over four decades — and the living laboratory for his most famous works.

-Not only can you visit his house and garden, but you'll step into his world, where water is a backdrop for his more than 250 paintings of water lilies and the colors look so bright they can't be real.
+Not only can you visit his house and garden, but you'll step right into his world, where water is a backdrop for his more than 250 paintings of water lilies and the colors look so bright they can't be real.

 I recently made three visits here - on a tour, by public transport, and by car, and each had its strong (and less strong) points.
 Let's have a look.